terranovaaleks/c-/README.md

 *  make sure that you register as a student taking cprog16, before you try to submit any of your solutions.

+## Git

+The course uses git version control system.
+Do not make any changes in this root directory.
+Do your changes in the subdirectories 01, 02, 03 etc. Learn to use git status, git add, git push and git pull.
+There are several tutorials on git, one of them for linux users is [here](http://www.tutorialspoint.com/git/git_quick_guide.htm)